If you’ve completed the initial application and psychometric testing stage successfully, you should receive an invitation to an assessment day.

-However some airlines do incorporate the psychometric tests into the assessment day – you’ll receive full information on this during your application so don’t worry!
-Regardless, you should prepare for the tests and the assessment day in the same way.
+Some airlines will incorporate the psychometric tests into the assessment day – don’t worry though, you’ll receive full information on what is happening and when, so you can prepare accordingly.

-Assessment days vary slightly from airline to airline but you can expect the day to have the following format:
+Assessment days can vary from airline to airline, but you can expect the day to have the following format:

 - Registration/document checks

 - Tattoo checks